solana-labs/solana/README.md

 $ ./multinode-demo/validator.sh ubuntu@10.0.1.51:~/solana > validator-txs.log #The leader machine
 ```

+As mentioned with the leader node, run a performance-enhanced validator fullnode by adding `--features=cuda`.
+See the [Benchmarking](#Benchmarking) section for details.

+Testnet Client Demo
+---

-Then, in a separate shell, let's execute some transactions.
+Now that your singlenode or multinode testnet is up and running, in a separate shell, let's send it some transactions!
 Note we pass in
 the JSON configuration file here, not the genesis ledger.

 ```bash